Emergency contraception refers to a back-up method of birth control that can be used in the following situations:

 BOOKING AN APPOINTMENT

 You do not need an appointment to get ECP from us.
 A doctor or nurse must be the one to give it to you, so you may need to wait until a doctor is free, but we will always fit you in!
 Feel free to give us a call at 902.455.9656 ext.
 0 if you have any questions.
 At HSHC, ECP costs $20.
-You don’t need a health card.
-ECP is also available over the counter at any local pharmacy, usually for about $40.
+Because we are required to have you see a doctor in order for us to dispense ECP, you do require a health card.
+ECP is also available over the counter (without a health card) at any local pharmacy, usually for about $40.

 If you are interested in an emergency IUD, please give us a call at 902.455.9656 ext.
 0 and ask to speak to a nurse between the hours of 9:00 am – 4:00 pm.